UWStout/gfx-2d-base-vsc/README.md

 ## 1. Clone the repo and pick a Tag:

+*Note: As an alternative to cloning the repo, you can just grab the source code for a particular tag by visiting the [releases page](https://github.com/UWStout/gfx-2d-base-vsc/releases) on github.*

+---

 Navigate into your workspace directory and clone the repo with git:

 ```